SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: good
-Figure: Good Example - A help link is provided as part of the response.
+Figure: Good example - A help link is provided as part of the response
 :::